Rooms To Go: History

-1991-Present: Rooms To Go

-After its founding, Rooms To Go implemented an advanced computer system to manage inventory flow and streamline the operations process.
-Additionally, stores were designed with an open layout so customers could easily view the merchandise from any vantage point.

-Rooms To Go became the first major furniture chain to offer stores exclusively for children's furniture, filling a large gap in the youth market.

 By 1996, Rooms To Go had become Florida's fastest-growing furniture retailer.
 In order to avoid saturating the Florida market, Rooms To Go expanded into Atlanta, Georgia; Charlotte, North Carolina; and Chattanooga and Nashville, Tennessee.
-In 1998, Rooms To Go expanded to the Texas region, a move that led to a 20 percent growth in revenue from the previous year.
+In 1998, Rooms To Go expanded into Texas, a move that led to a 20 percent growth in revenue from the previous year.

+In 1997, Rooms To Go became the first major furniture chain to offer stores exclusively for children's furniture, filling a large gap in the youth market.
 In 2018, Rooms To Go acquired outdoor furniture store chain Carls Patio and created Rooms To Go Outdoor, a division specializing in outdoor furniture.
+In 2023, Rooms To Go acquired The Great American Home Store, a four-store chain in the Memphis, Tennessee region.